Royal Air Force Police: Role

-In addition to policing, the RAFP has security investigators tasked with the investigation of non-criminal conduct offences involving security threats.
+In addition to policing, the RAF Police has security investigators tasked with the investigation of non-criminal conduct offences involving security threats.

 The Special Investigation Branch has been disbanded and replaced with the tri-service Defence Serious Crime Unit.

 Counter Intelligence Operations Squadron investigate security breaches and support the RAF through the gathering of intelligence and protective security based activities.

 These specialist capabilities are supported by forensic and intelligence units.
 Members of all wings are used for operations overseas, deploying as individuals, with the aircraft they support, or as a formed unit drawn together under the Tactical Police Squadrons.
 Members of the RAF Police may also specialise in close protection duties, ensuring the safety of VIPs and other dignitaries in hostile environments.

 The RAF Police are the only branch of the Service Police who operate police dogs within the UK military.
 They manage all RAF military working dogs, with detachments at some RAF stations.
 RAF Police dogs and their handlers support overseas operations.
 Recently, this has included Iraq and Afghanistan, in both patrol and specialist search roles.

 The RAF Police is subject to inspection by HM Inspectorate of Constabulary, in the same way as the UK's civilian police forces.